Inclusive Employment

 Goal

-Driving up apprenticeship creation, including through transfer of unspent apprenticeship levy
+• Supporting wider apprenticeship creation, including through transfer of apprenticeship levy to small businesses in London

 Members